capactio/capact/docs/proposal/20201207-workflow-rendering.md

 2. Find all `WorkflowSteps` in the rendered workflow, which have the `Action` field set.
 If none are found the rendering is complete.
 If there are some, then foreach:
    - import the implementation/interface based on the `.action` property
    - create the workflow for the imported implementation
    - append all templates from the imported workflow to the rendered workflow.
-Prefix the template names with `.action.namePrefix`
+Prefix the template names with `.action.namePrefix` or a random string
    - remove the `.action` property in the `WorkflowStep`.
 Set the `.template` property to the entrypoint of the imported workflow
 3. Repeat 2.

-From the rendering point of view it does not matter, if a reference to a interface or implementation is provided as long as we can get a implementation for the interface from OCH.
+From the rendering point of view it does not matter, if a reference to an interface or implementation is provided as long as we can get a implementation for the interface from OCH.

 #### PostgreSQL install example